 Continue to be brutally open and transparent about the Coronavirus response and what the organization will be doing as far as mitigation plans moving forward.
 The more transparent you are in your communication, the more comfortable your people will be as we get closer to normalcy and returning to the office.
 Be crystal clear about what you expect from your team and what resources the organization can offer them to help increase the efficiency of remote working.
 Transparency drives organizational performance.

 There is no doubt about it that these are deeply challenging times.
 But we can rise above the challenges and succeed in a world that is always changing.
 We must continue to nurture flexibility and creativity on how to best connect with our people.
 We must continue to reinvent ourselves as leaders, as well as organizations.
-We must embrace this change and know that deep down we will be better because of it.
+We must embrace this new normal in leadership and know that deep down we will be better because of it.